 In 2020, the University completed its first comprehensive Campus Master Plan (CMP) in over 50 years.
-This plan for the Pittsburgh Campus creates a compelling, long-term, vision for the development of the University's Pittsburgh campus and serves as a roadmap for campus-wide renewal and growth.
+This plan, for the Pittsburgh Campus, creates a compelling, long-term, vision for the development of the University campus and serves as a roadmap for campus-wide renewal and growth.
 The CMP is intended to provide a strategic, flexible framework for future development and integrates findings from multiple planning initiatives and studies related to student housing, transportation and mobility, athletics, sustainability, and energy and is an extension of the University's strategic plan.
-This plan was developed with input from 8,700 unique contributors through surveys and website visits, more than 40 collaborators that participated in listening sessions, and 20 interviews and meetings with regional leaders that engaged Pitt's many community partners.
-The resulting plan is structured around five core ideas: a place of academic excellence and innovation; an enriching student experience; a distinctive, welcoming and attractive urban campus; a more connected, outward-looking and engaged University; and a place that seeks synergy and efficiency.
+This plan was developed with input from 8,700 unique contributors through surveys and website visitors, more than 40 collaborators that participated in listening sessions, and 20 interviews and meetings with regional leaders that engaged Pitt's many community partners.
+The resulting plan was published in 2019 and is structured around five core ideas: a place of academic excellence and innovation; an enriching student experience; a distinctive, welcoming and attractive urban campus; a more connected, outward-looking engaged University; and a place that seeks synergy and efficiency. [[Standards 1 & 6]] {Campus Master Plan}.

-The University engaged external consultants Brailsford & Dunlavey to complete comprehensive housing and dining studies to help prepare for meeting the residential and dining needs of future students and to develop recommendations that were incorporated into the Campus Master Plan.
-The study confirmed the need for 2,000 new residence hall beds on the Pittsburgh campus over the course of the next ten years.
-The dining plan also supported the need for additional dining locations to support the additional residents/beds on campus.
+The University engaged external consultants Brailsford & Dunlavey, to complete comprehensive housing and dining studies to help prepare for meeting the residential and dining needs of future students and recommendations were incorporated into the Campus Master Plan.
+The study confirmed the need for 2,000 new beds on the Pittsburgh campus in the next ten years.
+The dining plan also supported the need for additional dining locations to support the beds on campus. {B&D report}

-In January 2018, with significant support from students, the University formalized decades of green initiatives with the first campus-wide Pitt Sustainability Plan.
-The plan identifies 15 impact areas that help focus the University's sustainability goals and key performance indicators for tracking progress over time.
+In January 2018, with significant support from students, the University formalized decades of green initiatives with the first campus-wide Pitt Sustainability Plan {Pitt Sustainability Plan}.
+The Plan identifies 15 impact areas that help focus the University's sustainability goals and key performance indicators for tracking progress over time.

 The Facilities Design Manual provides Architectural and Engineering Standards to be used for construction of new facilities, renovations, upgrades and system maintenance.
-These standards are intended to ensure that the University will meet its sustainability goals and provide safe and environmentally compliant space.
-Aligned with the building planning and upkeep, periodically the University engages in a comprehensive assessment of all University-owned buildings' conditions including building envelopes, roofs, mechanical, electrical, plumbing, elevator and escalator, fire alarm and fire suppression systems.
+These standards are intended to ensure that the University will meet its sustainability goals and provide safe and environmentally compliant space. {Facilities Management Design Manual} Aligned with the building planning and upkeep, periodically the University engages in a comprehensive assessment of all University owned buildings' conditions including building envelopes, roofs, mechanical, electrical, plumbing, elevator and escalator, fire alarm and fire suppression systems.
 It also includes the architectural condition of the building interior's common space, public space as well as restroom facilities.
 The last assessment was completed through an outside consultant in March 2016.
-The University is currently working on a new assessment to be performed by in-house staff.
+The University is currently working on a new assessment to be used through in-house staff. [[Standard 1.1a]] [[Standard 5.3e]] [[Standard 6.1, 6.3, 6.8, 6.9]]